swaptacular/swpt_accounts/protocol.rst

   compared with care, because precision might have been lost when they were saved to the database.

-.. [#schd-deletion] Creating a new account with "scheduled for deletion" flag SHOULD NOT be allowed.
+.. [#schd-deletion] Creating a new account with a "scheduled for deletion" flag SHOULD NOT be allowed.